 “There has to be collaboration within the industry.
-At the moment collaboration is at a national level, and in future it will be at cross-country level.
+At the moment, collaboration is at a national level, and in the future, it will be at the cross-country level.
 The next 20 years will be collaborating in terms of smart technology,” said Nazim.

 He added: “These smart technologies increase levels of trust and the speed with which you do these transactions.”